-Technical problems as a result of a direct failure in our IT resulting in you not being able to view online course.
-The Helpdesk must receive written notification of the problem and be given the opportunity to fix the problem in order for a refund to be considered.
+- Technical problems because of a direct failure in our IT resulting in you not being able to view online course.
+The Helpdesk must receive written notification of the problem and be given the opportunity to fix the problem for a refund to be considered.

 While we are happy to renew subscriptions, we do not offer refunds for accounts that have been partially used in any way.
 If the site is out of service for more than 8 hours consecutively, one day will be added to your existing subscription.